 They supported Florence Cathedral and other sacred spaces.
 This devotion helped reinforce their credibility in the eyes of the public.

 The Medici commissioned religious art for churches.
-They paid artists to capture important religious moments in frescoes and sculptures.
+They paid artists to capture critical spiritual moments in frescoes and sculptures.

 These works became symbols of Medici spirituality.
 They served as lasting reminders of the family’s commitment to the church.